wieerwill/advent_of_code_2023/README.md

 python3 part2.py
 ```

+Make sure you have Python installed on your machine.
+The solutions are developed using Python 3.x.

+## Rust
 For Rust you have to use the rust project generated in each Day.
 Make sure you have Rust and Cargo installed.
 You can either test or run the solution: